An email I received from a divorced woman who is waiting for an apology that in my opinion will never come.

 I am struggling with this today.
 I have apologized and OWNED my part in the destruction of our marriage.
 But I realized something … I am still waiting for an apology from him for wanting this divorce .
-It got me thinking how often in my marriage I waited for an apology that didn’t come and here I am divorced after 17 years of marriage and again still waiting for an apology.
+It got me thinking how often in my marriage I was waiting for an apology that didn’t come and here I am divorced after 17 years of marriage and again still waiting for an apology.

-It is perhaps one of the most difficult aspects of divorce: When one of the divorced partners is waiting for an apology that will never come.
-They want the other person to say he or she is sorry for the things they did during the marriage and/or in the divorce.
+Waiting for your soon-to-be ex to say he/she is sorry is perhaps one of the most difficult aspects of divorce.You want the other person to say he or she is sorry for the things they did during the marriage and/or in the divorce.

 Or “I wasn’t the best husband (or wife) and remember that time I did blah blah blah?
 Well, I want to apologize…” or “For all the times I made you feel badly about yourself, I just want to say I’m really sorry…” or “You were a really good husband (or wife) and I should have treated you better at times…”

-OK, yeah.
-Dream on.
 There are a few people who have been lucky enough to hear some of those things, but for most divorced men and women, I hate to say it, you are waiting for an apology that will never come.

 Waiting for an apology that will never come from an ex is frustrating and it makes a person feel like they are going crazy.
 It’s infuriating.
 It’s maddening.
 It feels hopeless.

-1. You ACCEPT.
+1. You accept it.

 If that person ever does apologize, it will be a nice bonus and will make you feel amazing.
 But, don’t wait for it.
 Instead, move on and accept things as they are.
 It isn’t easy, but find a way, and don’t be upset that the person didn’t apologize.
-Just accept that he or she doesn’t have the self-awareness and/or courage to own it.
+Just accept that he or she doesn’t have the insight to own it.
 You will be so much happier when you accept.

 2. If you do decide to apologize to your ex for your part in the demise of your marriage, do it for the right reasons: for you.

 3. Do not regret apologizing!
+Ever.

 Apologizing is also beneficial because it is cleansing in a way.
 Admitting fault is like confession and allows you to learn from it, not repeat the same mistakes in the future, and move on knowing you have gotten some of your baggage off your plate.